‘At the forefront of innovative educational practice’

 The Governors have agreed a policy on Sex Education which covers both sex and relationships, changing and growing as part of the PSHE curriculum and aspects of reproduction and physical processes within the science curriculum.
 These are introduced appropriately throughout the year groups but the main sex education sessions are covered in Year 5 & 6 when both the class teacher and visiting experts such as the school nursing service will introduce this subject to the children sensitively and appropriately.
-Parents are consulted and do have the right to withdraw their children if they wish.
+Parents are consulted and do have the right to withdraw their children from some elements of this if they wish.

 History & Geography